James Stanley (American football)

-High school and college careers
+Early life and college

 Stanley went to Jackson High School in Jackson, Michigan, where he played football, basketball and ran track before graduating in 1997.

 Stanley played defensive back on the football team at the University of Toledo from 1998 to 2002 and was a four-year letter-winner.
-During his career, the Rockets earned back to back trips to the Motor City bowl and won a Mid-American Conference (MAC) title in 2001.
+During his career, the Rockets earned back-to-back trips to the Motor City Bowl and won a Mid-American Conference (MAC) title in 2001.

-After graduation from Toledo, Stanley also studied at Dayton Barber College in Dayton, OH and continued to take classes at the University of Dayton.
+After graduation from Toledo, Stanley also studied at Dayton Barber College in Dayton, Ohio and continued to take classes at the University of Dayton.